JCMexplains/writing-for-success-2023/textbook.md

 make a positive case.
 That is, the thesis should focus on how the hourly minimum wage is low or insufficient.

-### Acknowledging Opposing Ideas and Limits to Your Argument
+### Acknowledging Opposing Ideas And Limits To Your Argument

 Because an argument implies differing points of view on the subject, you must be sure to acknowledge those opposing ideas.
 Avoiding ideas that